doki-nordic/nrfxlib-1/nrf_rpc/doc/architecture.rst

 Transport
 ---------

-Transport's main goal is to transfer packets between two sites.
+Transport's main goal is to transfer packets between two sides.
 The transport implementation can be selected by the configuration.

 Currently the default transport is `OpenAMP <https://github.com/OpenAMP/open-amp/>`_ on `Zephyr <https://www.zephyrproject.org/>`_.